cyberyom/MFTAnalyzer/README.md

 A   A  N   N  A   A  LLLLL   Y     ZZZZZ  EEEEE  R  RR
       by CyberYom
 ```
-MFTAnalyzer is a powerful tool designed for parsing and displaying metadata relavant to an MFT file.
-It also has the abilities to directly work with disk images for various tasks such as file carving and more.
+MFTAnalyzer is a powerful tool designed for parsing and displaying metadata relevant to an MFT file.
+It also has the ability to directly work with disk images for various tasks such as file carving and more.
 It's built with python 3.11.6 and is perfect for analyzing MFT files, as well as using MFT information to do other actions.

 ## Features

-- **Feature 1:** By simply passing the tool an MFT file, it will generate tables for all relavant data from each and every MFT entry found.
-(COMPLETE)
+- **Feature 1:** By simply passing the tool an MFT file, it will generate tables for all relevant data from each and every MFT entry found.
-- **Feature 2:** By passing the <-s> flag, one will be able to search for specific file entries, using the file name as the search term.
-(COMPLETE)
+- **Feature 2:** By passing the <-sn> flag, one will be able to search for specific file entries, using the file name as the search term.
-- **Feature 3:** Tool is able to recreate file structure of whole disk, or specific folders.
-(NOT STARTED)
+- **Feature 3:** Tool is able to recreate file structure of whole disk, or specific folders, as well as give you a shell in the filesystem, with limited commands.
 - **Feature 4:** Tool is capable of carving files in the MFT.
 For resident files, it just pulls the data from the MFT.
-For non-resident files, it will need to have a disk image passed, so the file can be carved.
-(NOT STARTED)
+For non-resident files, it will return relevant information to carve the file.
-- **Feature 5:** This tool has multiple options for exporting results.
-Currently, you can export tables to a txt file, or export results to a CSV file.
-(IN DEVELOPMENT)
-- **More to come...**